corbeau217/cpp_opengl_vehicles/docs/readme.md

 * `12/06/2024` - initial creation of repo
 * `12/06/2024` - documentation setup
 * `13/06/2024` - some light documentation between the things
-* `14/06/2024` - cleaning the documentation and fixups
+* `14/06/2024` - cleaning the documentation and fixups of lings
+* `14/06/2024` - added the existing diagrams from research/exploration phase
+* `14/06/2024` - adding some simple actors/concept/object identification
+* `14/06/2024` - better linking and created simple context diagram
+* `15/06/2024` - fixing up the naming of some of the conceptual document headings
+* `15/06/2024` - adding use cases with some highlighting of concepts
+* `15/06/2024` - created the links for draft 2 of concept highlighting

 ---